About

 In 2020 I commenced my studies to become a Coach and Mentor.

-This is where my passion lies now.
+This is where my passion really lies now.
 I specialise in working with Neurodivergent people and parents of Neurodivergent children and 2021 brought ongoing exploration of my own Neurodiversity.

 I am also a mother, an avid reader of fiction and autobiographies, and have regular phases of attempting perfection in culinary matters!